CompositionalIT/farmer/readme.md

 * Create non-complex ARM templates through a simple, strongly-typed and pragmatic DSL.
 * Create strongly-typed dependencies to resources.
 * Just F# - use standard F# code to dynamically create ARM templates quickly and easily.

-## Plans
-* Support for more common ARM resource types
-* Support more complex interactions with resources
-* Look to simplify the DSL even more e.g. auto-detect parameters and dependencies.

 ### Currently Supported Resources
 * Storage